dcos/examples/1.8/ceph/README.md

 The parameter ***public_network*** [configured in the Ceph package](#install-ceph) controls the subnet/mask that authorized Ceph clients need to live in in order to be allowed to use Ceph services.

 ***NOTE***: these commands are an example for CentOS 7.2.
-Ceph clients are available for all major Linux distributions and for other Operating Systems.
+Ceph clients are available for all major Linux distributions and other Operating Systems.
 These clients should be able to connect to Ceph running on DC/OS, but the configuration may be slightly different.
 Consult the documentation provided by your Operating System vendor for details.

 ### Ceph clients: prerequisites